Large-scale streaks in a turbulent bluff body wake: Numerical wake database and methods for its analysis

 respectively.
 By construction, the bispectral modes and cross-frequency fields have the same set of expansion coefficients.
 This explicitly ensures the causal relation between the resonant frequency triad, ($f_k$, $f_l$, $f_k+f_l$), where $\hat{\vb{Q}}_{k\circ l}$ is the cause and $\hat{\vb{Q}}_{k+l}$ is the effect.
 The complex mode bispectrum, $\lambda_1$, measures the intensity of the triadic interaction and the bispectral mode, $\vb*{\phi}_{k+l}$, represents the structures that results from the nonlinear triadic interaction.

 Similar to SPOD, we perform BMD on various 2D streamwise planes and use the same spectral estimation parameters of $n_{\rm{fft}}=512$ and $n_{\rm{ovlp}}=256$.
 Since our focus is on interactions of different azimuthal wavenumbers, the cross-BMD method, which computes the cross-bispectral matrix $\vb{B}_c$, is applied to the wake database.
-The specific interactions among different $m$ will be presented and discussed in \S \ref{sec:BMD_results}.
+The specific interactions among different $m$ and their analysis using BMD will be presented and discussed in \S \ref{sec:BMD_results}.